-This assessment was adapted with permission from the NH Lakes LakeSmart: A Lake-Friendly Living Program - Property Owner Self-Assessment.
+The above resources are available at our website www.plwa.ca.
+If you have any questions please contact us at info@plwa.ca.
+Adapted with permission from the NH Lakes LakeSmart: A Lake-Friendly Living Program - Property Owner Self-Assessment.
 Other Sources: Nature Alberta living on the Waterfront - The Alberta Guide for Shoreline Living, Alberta Clean Runoff Action Guide